 NBC TV bought a TV series from Screen Gems Productions today in 1966, conceived by aspiring filmmakers Bob Rafelson and Bert Schneider after seeing The Beatles film A Hard Day’s Night.
 The situation comedy would use many of the same sets and props Screen Gems had constructed for The Three Stooges.
 To keep noise on the set down, any of the four band members not needed in front of the camera used a converted meat locker as a “green room”, which Peter Tork later noted had the added benefit of concealing any marijuana use that might be going on.
 The Monkees would premier in September.

 The Jimi Hendrix Experience were in Luxembourg today in 1967, recording for the Ready Steady Radio program.
+Radio Luxembourg’s privately owned transmitter broadcast directly into England, and unlike the BBC allowed commercial advertising and more importantly, rock and roll music.
 While getting themselves properly lubricated to play, they ran up a whopping bar tab of $6.21, which they were unable to pay.

 The Yardbirds were on their way to Australia, but stopped in the British colony of Singapore for a show today in 1967.
 Guitarist Jimmy Page noted that the screaming fans seemed stuck in the Beatles-era, and after the show met up with a friend stationed there in the British Army, and was struck by how close he and many of his contemporaries had come to being conscripted into the Army themselves.
 The draft in England had ended in 1960, but had it continued music, pop culture, and fashion worldwide might have been quite different.

-Led Zeppelin’s debut album was released in the United States today in 1969, timed to coincide with their first American mostly-headlining tour.
+Led Zeppelin’s debut album spent it’s first full day on sale in record stores in the United States today in 1969, timed to coincide with their first American mostly-headlining tour.
 They had already played the Seattle Center Arena just after Christmas ( Dec.
 27th, opening for Vanilla Fudge, when the famous Edgewater Inn “mudshark” incident occured), and would utterly destroy the Green Lake Aqua Theater in May opening for Three Dog Night.

 The Doors played the first of four nights at New York’s Felt Forum tonight in 1970.
 The shows, along with most of the others on the East Coast leg of the tour, were recorded and painstakingly edited into their first live album, Absolutely Live.